pinecone-io/pinecone-python-client/CONTRIBUTING.md

 ### Step 1.
 Fork the Pinecone python client repository

-On the [GitHub repoository page](https://github.com/pinecone-io/pinecone-python-client) page, click the fork button at the top of the screen and create a personal fork of the repository:
+On the [GitHub repository page](https://github.com/pinecone-io/pinecone-python-client) page, click the fork button at the top of the screen and create a personal fork of the repository:

 ![Create a GitHub fork of the Pinecone Python client](./docs/pinecone-python-client-fork.png)